-www.papaCambridge.com For Centres offering off-site activities, such as Skiing and Horse Riding, and where instruction is provided by gualified instructors, the Centre staff must be present to video record the assessment process and verify the accuracy and authenticity of the marks awarded.
+If you offer off-site activities, such as Skiing and Horse Riding, and where instruction is provided by qualified instructors, Centre staff must be present to video record the assessment process and verify the accuracy and authenticity of the marks awarded.

-External Moderation
+External moderation

-Centres will be reminded in March of the year of the examination to send video recorded evidence of candidates' practical performances in terms of Planning, Performing and Evaluating, assessment sheets, and written coursework evidence for Analysing and Improving to an appointed Moderator.
+CIE will remind you in March of the year of the examination to send video recorded evidence of candidates' practical performances in terms of planning, performing and evaluating, plus your assessment sheets, as well as written coursework evidence for analysing and improving to an appointed Moderator.